rmccrear/codex-lv3-may-2025/week6/ASSIGNMENT_CAPSTONE_INTERVIEW_MOODLE.md

 Be ready to discuss:
 - How React components work
 - The difference between props and state
-- When to use useEffect
 - How Supabase client library works
 - What list patterns do and when to use them
-- How async/await works
 - How you debugged problems

 ### Project Story